-4. It shall not be used for human habitation and may be used solely for parking of vehicles or storage of items having low damage potential when submerged;
+5. It shall not be used for human habitation and may be used solely for parking of vehicles or storage of items having low damage potential when submerged;

-5. Toxic material, oil or gasoline, or any priority persistent pollutant identified by the Oregon Department of Environmental Quality shall not be stored below BFE, or where no BFE is available lower than three feet above grade, unless confined in a tank installed in compliance with this chapter;
+6..
+Toxic material, oil or gasoline, or any priority persistent pollutant identified by the Oregon Department of Environmental Quality shall not be stored in an accessory structure unless confined in a tank installed in compliance with this chapter;

-6. Be constructed of flood resistant materials;
+7. Be constructed of flood resistant materials;

-7. Be firmly anchored to prevent flotation;
+8. Be firmly anchored to prevent flotation, collapse, and lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy, during conditions of the base flood;

-8. Have electrical service and/or mechanical equipment elevated or flood-proofed to or above the BFE; and
+8. Have electrical service and/or mechanical equipment elevated or flood-proofed a minimum of one foot above the BFE as set forth in subsection (B)(3) of this section; and

 9. Be designed to equalize hydrostatic flood forces on exterior walls by allowing for the automatic entry and exit of floodwater.
 Designs for complying with this requirement must be certified by a licensed professional engineer or architect or meet the minimum design criteria set forth in subsections (E)(2)(a)(i) through (iii) of this section.